DArhoda/DArhoda/README.md

 - 👋 Hi, I’m @DArhoda
-- 👀 I’m interested in informationsecurity
+- 👀 I’m interested in information security
 - 🌱 I’m currently learning ...SQL and Phyton, wireshack and vulnerability scanning tools.
 - 💞️ I’m looking to collaborate on ...Data security projects
 - 📫 How to reach me ... instagram dami_Ayobami